Samali-create/Transient-Ecology/README.md

 - `figure_5c.py`
   Visualizes the chaotic saddle using a Poincaré section on the \( C \)-plane for the Resource–Predator (R–P) dynamics.

+  **Note** : All the remaining figures are computed with the programs which are already provided.
+We have used **Matlab** for plotting the data files generated from the above codes.